freyesgu93/aws-solutions-architect-associate-notes/README.md

 __Throughput optimized HDD vs Cold HDD__ — Throughput optimized is used for frequently accessed data, whereas Cold HDD is used for infrequently accessed data.
 Also the later is more cost-effective.

-__RAID0 vs RAID1__ —
+__RAID 0 vs RAID 1__ —

-- RAID1 is used for mirroring, high-availability and redundancy.
+- RAID 1 is used for mirroring, high-availability and redundancy.
-- RAID0 is used for higher performance, it can combine multiple disk drives together.
+- RAID 0 is used for higher performance, it can combine multiple disk drives together.

 Larger EC2 instances have higher disk data throughput.
 This can be used in conjunction with RAID 0 to __improve EBS performance__.